 Coffee flowers generally appear a few days to a few weeks after significant rainfall or extended wet weather on Kauai and last for only a few days before withering and falling from the branch to make room for the coffee cherry to grow.
 Our trees typically bloom between late February and May.
 There will be 1-2 big blooms over that period and several smaller blooms in between.

 If you live on Kauai take a drive past the coffee farm to spot blossoms this spring.
-If you plan a springtime visit to Kauai, the Kauai Coffee Gift Shop is open, Mon-Fri 9:00 a.m. to 5:00 p.m.
+If you plan a springtime visit to Kauai, the Kauai Coffee Gift Shop is open, Mon-Fri 9:00 a.m. to 5:00 p.m., and weekends 10:00 a.m. to 3:00 p.m.
 Self-guided tours of the Estate are also available.
-Due to COVID-19 precautions, the coffee bar and museum are temporarily closed.

-If you would like to schedule a group/private tour, please contact Darla Domingo at 808-335-0813.
-Our online store is still accepting orders and shipping as usual.
+If you would like to schedule a guided Coffee on the Brain tour, please book online in advance, reservations are limited.
+Our online store is always open and accepting orders.